Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/knowledge/search-and-browse.md

 * You must have access to at least one active knowledge base to see the Search/Browse view.

 ## Accessing the Search/Browse view
 Depending on the user's Knowledge role, Search/Browse can be accessed in different ways.
-Note that users without a Knowledge role are unable to see the Search/Browse view, but can still search Hornbill Knowledge through global search, the Employee Portal, and the Customer Portal.

 ### Service Manager users
 If you have a subscription to use the Service Manager application, you can access Search/Browse from the Knowledge option under the Service Manager application menu.